Roosevelt Hall (National War College): Interior

 The central feature of the interior is a three-story, marble-floored rotunda, encircled on the upper levels by balustraded galleries.
 An inner saucer dome of vaulted brick covers the rotunda and terminates in an oculus through which a large metal chandelier is suspended from the outer dome.
 Contrasting with the severe white walls of the space are exposed brick structural members: pilasters and segmentally-arched brick vaulting supporting the galleries.
 Between two of the brick pilasters is a large marble plaque commemorating the efforts of Secretary of War Root in the establishment of the AWC.
 Flanking the plaque are portraits of Roosevelt and Secretary of War Henry Stimson.
 Additional portraits and busts of prominent American military figures also adorn the rotunda.

 The east wing was extensively modernized in the mid-20th century and contains classrooms ranged along a central corridor at all three main levels.
-The entire west wing of the structure is devoted to the extensive library of the NWC.
-Stack space consists of five metal balconies, connected by bridges at the upper levels and bisected by a central corridor.
-At the far end of this long, vaulted room is a reading area.
+The west wing of the structure formerly was devoted to the extensive library of the NWC.
+Stack space consisted of five metal balconies, connected by bridges at the upper levels and bisected by a central corridor.
+At the far end of this long, vaulted room was a reading area.
+The former NWC library is now the location of the General Colin Powell Wing, featuring items donated by General Powell and his family.
+Powell was a graduate for NWC.
 The ground story houses more office and classroom space.
 The south side of the rotunda, in the central apse (bowed extension), is a lecture chamber.